zen0bit/awesome-stars/README.md

 ## TypeScript

+- [stale](https://github.com/actions/stale) - Marks issues and pull requests that have not had recent interaction
+- [WebTemplateStudio](https://github.com/microsoft/WebTemplateStudio) - Microsoft Web Template Studio quickly builds web applications using a wizard-based UI to turn your needs into a foundation of best patterns and practices
+- [toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 - [chrome](https://github.com/browserless/chrome) - Chrome as a service in docker.
 Bring your own cloud or hardware.
 - [react-dnd](https://github.com/react-dnd/react-dnd) - Drag and Drop for React
 - [ant-design-dark-theme](https://github.com/ant-design/ant-design-dark-theme) - 🌚 Dark theme variables of Ant Design